inka-h/booktracker/README.md

 This thing creates a books.json file in the folder the script is in.

-Currently the installer path for the shortcut is wrong (whoops!) - it can be fixed by rightclicking -> properties -> change path from "booktracker.exe" to "Book Tracker.exe".

 FEATURES:
 - "add book" section can be collapsed
 - search and filter AND sort by clicking headings